 - Obtained a jury verdict on behalf of a trucking company sued in a negligence action.

-- Successfully defended a construction contractor at arbitration over claims of product liability and faulty workmanship, resulting in a complete defense verdict.
+- Successfully defended a contractor at arbitration over claims of product liability and faulty workmanship, resulting in a complete defense verdict.

 Before Fox Rothschild